LongPham7/hybrid_aara_artifact/reviews/response_reound1.md

 > allow user to tweak the code directly inside the docker, and observe changes
 > there.

 Thank you for the suggestion.
-Technically, from the Dockerfile in the GitHub repository, one can learn how to recompile the code inside the Docker container.

 In Section 4.4 of the revised `README.pdf`, we provide details on how to recompile (i) the C++ code of the volesti-RaML interface and (i) the OCaml code